Towards Robust Neural Networks via Orthogonal Diversity: Supplementary empirical results on adversarial robustness

-\fk{To further evaluate the adversarial robustness, we design and execute 2 different adaptive attacks.
+To further evaluate the adversarial robustness, we design and execute 2 different adaptive attacks.
 DIO has multiple mutually-orthogonal heads and randomly selects one head in the forward process.
-With considerations to the network topology and forward strategy of DIO, one can naturally raise two questions: \begin{itemize} \item[(1)] Whether the randomness gives a false sense of security, as the gradient masking discussed in \cite{athalye2018obfuscated}? \item[(2)] Does each individual network w.r.t. each head in DIO still hold strong adversarial robustness? \end{itemize} }
+With considerations to the network topology and forward strategy of DIO, one can naturally raise two questions: \begin{itemize} \item[(i)] Whether the randomness gives a false sense of security, as the gradient masking discussed in \citep{athalye2018obfuscated}? \item[(ii)] Does each individual network {\it w.r.t.} each head in DIO still hold strong adversarial robustness? \end{itemize}

-\fk{To answer the such two questions, we design two adaptive attacks as follows, where the generated adversarial examples are recognized by all paths.}
+To answer such 2 questions, we design 2 adaptive attacks as follows, where the randomness in DIO is eliminated in 2 different ways.

-\fk{\textbf{Adaptive-Attack-1 (Adapt-A1):} The solution to eliminate the randomness in \cite{athalye2018obfuscated} is to compute the expectation over multiple instantiations of randomness (see Sec.5.3 in \cite{athalye2018obfuscated}).
-Therefore, at each iteration of gradient descent, instead of randomly selecting one head, we use the average loss of all the heads to compute the gradient direction, so that the iteration of PGD is reformulated as:
+\textbf{Adaptive-Attack-1 (Adapt-A1):} The solution to eliminate the randomness in \citep{athalye2018obfuscated} is to compute the expectation over multiple instantiations of randomness (see Sec.5.3 in \citep{athalye2018obfuscated}).
+Therefore, during attack, at each iteration of gradient descent, we use the average loss of all the heads to compute the gradient direction, so that the iteration of PGD is reformulated as: